SnehaJoshi11/Pewlett-Hackard-Analysis/README.md

 ***How many roles will need to be filled as the "silver tsunami" begins to make an impact?*** <br>

 Here we can have additional query that breaks down how many staff will retire per department.

 Since every department will be affected in some way this query gives more precise numbers what each department can expect and how many roles will need to be filled.

+Here we are retriving roles that need to be fill per title and department.

 <p align="center">
 <img src="/PNGs/ExtraRollsPer_Title_and_Department.png" width="40%" height="40%">